 The Convertible Notes had an original principal amount of \$14,209,000 and bear annual interest of 8%.
-Both the principal amount and the interest are payable on a payment-in-kind basis in shares of our Common Stock
+Both the principal amount and the interest are payable on a payment-in-kind basis in shares of our Common Stock.

-We believe that our cash on hand including funding closed since March 31, 2021 will be sufficient to fund our operations through March 31, 2023.
+We believe that our cash on hand will be sufficient to fund our operations through December 31, 2023.